talon-one/talon_one.js/docs/ManagementApi.md

 Export referrals

-Download a CSV file containing the referrals that match the given parameters.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing the referrals that match the given parameters.  &gt; [!tip] If the exported CSV file is too large to view, you can &gt; [split it into multiple files](https://www.google.com/search?q&#x3D;split+CSV+into+multiple+files).
 The CSV file contains the following columns:  - &#x60;code&#x60;: The referral code. - &#x60;advocateprofileintegrationid&#x60;: The profile ID of the advocate. - &#x60;startdate&#x60;: The start date in RFC3339 of the code redemption period. - &#x60;expirydate&#x60;: The end date in RFC3339 of the code redemption period. - &#x60;limitval&#x60;: The maximum number of redemptions of this code.
 Defaults to &#x60;1&#x60; when left blank. - &#x60;attributes&#x60;: A json object describing _custom_ referral attribute names and their values.

 ### Example